Best Practices for Achieving a Sustainable Residential EV Charging Ecosystem

 RWAs should evaluate the installation costs for a single residential EV charger.
 Doing so will allow them to determine how many charging points are within their budget.
 They should also consider any additional costs, like:

-• Electrical rewiring in common areas
+- Electrical rewiring in common areas

-• Maintenance to preserve the infrastructure’s integrity
+- Maintenance to preserve the infrastructure’s integrity

-• Additional safety features needed
+- Additional safety features needed

-Understanding all the costs associated with setting up residential EV charging points will be key for successful budgeting.
+Understanding all the costs associated with setting up residential EV charging points will be key to successful budgeting.
 It will also help ensure residential charging points are profitable, while being accessible to all EV drivers in a complex.

 Step 5: Train Users and Offer Support